 - Display Date and Time format: Select your preferred date and time format to be displayed throughout the application.

 - Working hours: Select your working hours range between 00:00 to 23:00 (24 hours format).
-This is mainly useful in focusing on the calendar as non working hours will not be shown in calendar.
+This is mainly useful in focusing on the calendar as working hours will be highlighted in calendar.

 - Working days: Select the days in week you would be working.
 This is defaulted from Monday to Friday